-Unfortunately, business owners sometimes ignore the one factor that might really be keeping their businesses from taking off: the business owner’s belief systems.
+Unfortunately, business owners sometimes ignore the one factor that might really be keeping their businesses from taking off: the business owner’s thoughts which come from our belief systems.

 Last week we hosted our goals teleseminar and the feedback was incredible!
 If you were not able to catch the live program it is available at the link below.

 With all the amazing reaction we have gathered from this program, we are even more excited for our tele-forum which we are hosting on October 30th at 7:00pm EST!
 One cannot contest the value of visioning and setting objective goals in one’s pursuit of achievement and thus happiness.

 Unlike the teleseminar, this program will include ...